Utah Administrative Code

 (i)(A) a party provides an affidavit or certificate signed by a licensed physician verifying that an illness of the party, the party's counsel, or a necessary witness precludes the presence of the party, the party's counsel, or a necessary witness at the hearing;

-(B) counsel for a party withdraws shortly before the final hearing, unless the presiding officer finds the withdrawal was for the purpose of delaying the hearing, in which case the hearing will go forward with or without counsel; or
+(B) counsel for a party withdraws shortly before the final hearing, unless the presiding officer finds the withdrawal was for the purpose of delaying the hearing, in which case the hearing will go forward with or without counsel;

-(C) a parallel criminal proceeding or investigation exists based on facts at issue in the administrative proceeding, in which case the continuance must address the expiration of the continuance upon the conclusion of the criminal proceeding; and
+(C) a parallel criminal proceeding or investigation exists based on facts at issue in the administrative proceeding, in which case the continuance must address the expiration of the continuance upon the conclusion of the criminal proceeding; or

 (ii) the presiding officer finds that injustice would result from failing to grant the extension or continuance.

-(c) The failure to conclude a hearing within the required time period is not a basis for dismissal.
+(d) The failure to conclude a hearing within the required time period is not a basis for dismissal.

 (3) The presiding officer may not grant an extension of time or continuance that is not authorized by statute or rule.

 (4) The factors in Subsection (1) do not apply to a request for agency review made pursuant to Subsection R151-4-901(1)(a).
 A request for an extension to file a request for agency review is governed by Subsection R151-4-901(1)(c).